Imagine waiting for an important email, never receiving it then discovering it in your junk folder months later. That’s pretty frustrating.

 How to Get Subscribers to Whitelist Your Email Address

 To get on your email subscribers' whitelists, consider using simple language that frames the extra step as a benefit to the recipient:

 "To be sure our emails always make it to your inbox, please add us to your email whitelist."

-"To be sure our emails always make it to your inbox, please add us as a contact.
-If you have a Gmail account, follow these instructions.
-Alternatively, if you use Apple Mail, click here."
+"To be sure our emails always make it to your inbox, please add us as a contact or put us on your whitelist.
+If you have a Gmail account, follow these steps.
+Alternatively, if you use Outlook, find the steps here."

 Just be sure that you include instructions for the most popular email providers.

 Best Email Practices Beyond Whitelisting